 Tim Holden was first nominated to the Pennsylvania Liquor Control Board by Governor Tom Corbett on June 14, 2013, and was unanimously confirmed by the state Senate on Nov.
 13, 2013.

 Tim was named chairman of the PLCB by Governor Tom Wolf on Feb.
 17, 2015.
 He was nominated to a second term by Governor Wolf on May 18, 2016, and was unanimously confirmed by the state Senate on June 29, 2016.
+He was nominated to serve a third term by Governor Wolf on May 21, 2020, and was unanimously confirmed by the state Senate on Oct.
+21, 2020.

 He is a native of St. Clair, Schuylkill County.
 After attending St. Mary’s Elementary School and St. Clair Area High School, Tim received an athletic scholarship to Fork Union Military Academy, completing one year of college prep.
 He earned a football scholarship to the University of Richmond, but an illness cut short his football career.
 Tim completed his education at Bloomsburg University, receiving a Bachelor of Arts degree in sociology.